mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-12.md

 ---

-The dominant decay of the pion is $\pi^+ \to \mu^+ u_\mu$.
+The dominant decay of the pion is $\pi^+ \to \mu^+ \nu_\mu$.
 This is **important physics**—it’s how parity violation was discovered.
 The muon is produced polarized because the pion has no spin, and the neutrino escapes undetected.
-The muon’s polarization can be measured because its decay $\mu^+ \to e^+ u_e \bar{
+The muon’s polarization can be measured because its decay $\mu^+ \to e^+ \nu_e \bar{\nu}_\mu$ is self-analyzing.
-u}_\mu$ is self-analyzing.
 The electron’s angular distribution reveals the muon’s polarization.
 If the muon is polarized, the electron prefers to align with the spin direction.
 This setup was used in 1967 to confirm parity violation.

 ---